simeonlee/fijiwater/README.md

 ## Getting Started

 + Clone down this repo
-+ 'npm install' to install dependencies
++ 'npm install --production' to install dependencies (production flag installs only necessary packages)
 + 'gulp presentation' to build source files
 + Navigate to 'localhost:4568' in your browser